apache/celix-site/source/contributing/releasing.md

 After this first vote the results must be posted to the "dev" list, see below for more information.

-Note: Be sure to use the \[VOTE\] tag, this is used by the automated vote tracking system to keep track of outstanding vote threads.
+<p class="alert alert-primary">Note: Be sure to use the [VOTE] tag, this is used by the automated vote tracking
-{:.alert .alert-primary}
+system to keep track of outstanding vote threads.</p>

 ## Post the vote results
 As mentioned before, after each vote the results must be posted to the corresponding list.
 This "Result" vote contains the number